-- At least one email address you check daily - At least one telephone number under which you can be reliably reached - Access to the internet (a reliable high-speed internet connection, will affect speech uploads) - A portable webcam with microphone is required for recording your speeches.
+- At least one email address - Access to the internet (a reliable high-speed internet connection, will affect speech uploads) - A portable webcam with microphone is required for recording your speeches.
 A laptop camera may not be powerful enough.
 The recording should show you from head to toe and clearly record your voice.
 More instructions will be provided on how to submit your recordings in appropriate formats. - 3x5 note cards to use when delivering speeches.